Asatyam/nexusflow/README.md

 [ ] Create a comprehensive Grafana dashboard to visualize all metrics, logs, and traces in one place.

-[ ] Containerize & Prepare for Deployment

-[ ] Write optimized Dockerfiles for the workflow-manager and task-runner Java applications.

 [ ] Create Kubernetes manifests (Deployments, Services, etc.) to deploy the entire application stack.

 [ ] Set up a CI/CD pipeline (e.g., using GitHub Actions) to automate the building of Docker images and deployment to Kubernetes.

-## Future Enhancements

 [ ] Implement a log-capturing utility that intercepts System.out and System.err, redirects the output to an in-memory stream, and uploads the captured content to MinIO.